cityzendata/statsd-warp10-backend/README.md

 }
 ```

-* This will create/update your data on your account cityzen data.
-Classname correspond to the prefix of each GTS created by statsd, buffersize isn't implemented yet.
+* This will create/update your data on your Warp 10 instance.
+Classname corresponds to the prefix of each GTS created by statsd, buffersize isn't implemented yet.

 ### Issues ###
 * If you want to contribute: